Canon 700D vs Fujifilm X-A5

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The 700D was replaced by the Canon 750D, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon 700D better than the Fujifilm X-A5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 700D:

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More heavily discounted: Has been available for much longer (launched in March 2013).